tomberek/mcm/manual/iv.md

  while on post, or left post before being regularly relieved.

---LSQP--Note: If the offense was committed in time of war or while
+[Note: If the offense was committed in time of war or while

-the accused was receiving special pay under 37 U.S.C. --SECT-- 310, add the
+the accused was receiving special pay under 37 U.S.C. &sect; 310, add the

-following element--RSQP--
+following element]

 (3) That the offense was committed (in time of war) (while the accused

- was receiving special pay under 37 U.S.C. --SECT-- 310).
+ was receiving special pay under 37 U.S.C. &sect; 310).

 ### c.
 Explanation.